vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 ## Risk Assessment

-While this report is primary focused on the proposal put forward by Accumulated Finance for the WACME/frxETH (or WACME/ETH) and stACME/WACME pools, given the dependency on Accumulate Netowrk, a wider scope has to be set.

 For the purpose of this report, we categorise risk into three risk vectors:

 | Risk Vectors | Definition | Guiding questions|